sjbrown/1kfa/mod_guide_gm.md

 neighborhood, then to a building and ending when you're in the room with the player's characters.

-Everybody at the table has seen movies before, you can use that fact to talk about "the camera".
-You can use words like "pan" and "fade in", and everyone will naturally get it.
+Use everyone's familiarity with movies to talk about "the camera".
+Cinema jargon like "pan" and "fade in", can be effective at lining up the imaginations of the table.

 Narrate this opening image, then move on to constructing the first scene and its stakes.
 Consult the standard "Scenes and Stakes" procedure and